-“Maybe its stress.”
+“Maybe it’s stress.”

-I ask her what is stressing her and she says petulantly.
+I ask her what is stressing her, and she says petulantly.

 “You could be the one who is stressing me.”

-I know Charlotte likes to fight with me and is always spoiling for a fight with me and some other times that I have avoided getting sucked into a fight with her by keeping my cool but some other times that I just couldn’t keep cool and raised some of the issues with her and we would fight it out like bloody hell.
+I know Charlotte likes to fight with me and is always spoiling for a fight with me and some other times I have avoided getting sucked into a fight with her by keeping my cool but some other times that I just couldn’t keep cool and raised some of the issues with her and we would fight it out like bloody hell.
 We are just Euclidean children, parallelism in constancy right to the end of things, and this I have come to accept about us.

-Maybe I have just gone along, in this typical woman style, believing that if you are always fighting with your partner then it means there are problems and that the relationship is doomed.
-I know I believe love is not an easy thing but it sure makes the harder parts easier to work through, maybe that I just want the kind of love that is as comfortable as old slippers.
+Maybe I have just gone along, in this typical woman style, believing that if you are constantly fighting with your partner then it means there are problems and that the relationship is doomed.
+I know I believe love is not an easy thing but it sure makes the harder parts easier to work through, maybe I just want the kind of love that is as comfortable as old slippers.

-But I also knew that this fighting was corroding my sense of self-worth so the only way out was for me to try to avoid situations that could put us onto each other’s throats
+But I also knew that this fighting was corroding my sense of self-worth so the only way out was for me to try to avoid situations that could put us into each other’s throats

 When she realises that I have ignored her she provokes me more by saying that that would be her last time coming over to Chitungwiza since they have finally packed as a family and were now staying in Harare.

 “There is nobody I care about good here for me to come here again.”